-“Bad Influencer” – In this episode, an employee mocks a co-worker’s accent and national origin on social media, sparking a conversation about what is appropriate social media conduct when it involves colleagues and the workplace.
+“Bad Influencer” – An employee mocks a co-worker’s accent and national origin on social media, sparking a conversation about what is appropriate social media conduct when it involves colleagues and the workplace.

-“The Lunch Rush” – In this episode, two employees discuss how uncomfortable it is working with someone who consistently gets “handsy” when he’s in a hurry, sparking a conversation about how to keep the workplace respectful, even in a crowded, hectic environment.
+“The Lunch Rush” – Two employees discuss how uncomfortable it is working with someone who consistently gets “handsy” when he’s in a hurry, sparking a conversation about how to keep the workplace respectful, even in a crowded, hectic environment.

 “Misguided Decision” – In this episode, a manager rejects a job applicant outright just because she is pregnant, sparking a conversation about pregnancy discrimination and the importance of following fair employment practices when recruiting, interviewing and hiring.

 “Crossing Lines” – Chloe describes what happened to a supervisor, who didn’t heed her advice that his comments and jokes might be making people uncomfortable.
 While it’s good to enjoy a laugh with co-workers, creating a hostile work environment is no joke.

 Civility in the Workplace

 “It’s Elementary” – Chloe shares some practical tips on keeping calm when situations heat up at work.
 Sure things can get tense sometimes, but attacking a co-worker’s idea, making rude remarks and yelling can create a toxic work culture and take a toll on employee health.

 “A Tough Transition” – Chloe shares her thoughts on being an ally to a good friend at work, who is transitioning from male to female.
 While it is the role of HR and management to provide guidance on how to address work-issues related to the transition, everyone can step up to be an ally by showing respect and compassion.